chriopter/hall-9/README.md

 ## Hardware
 - Wire up according to Pinout in YAML Code
+- 5v for MAX98357 needed (may be provided by ESP32-S3 Board depending on model)

 ## HA
 - Instal Add-On Whisper for Speech to Text